cchayden/xframes/README.rst

 -  The library is extensible, allowing developers to add their own useful features and functionality.

-How xFrames Benefits You
+How XFrames Benefits You
 ------------------------

-If you're a data scientist, xFrames will isolate framework dependencies and their configuration within a single disposable, containerized environment, without compromising on any of the tools you're used to working with (notebooks, dataframes, machine learning and big data frameworks, etc.).
-Once you or someone else creates a single xFrames container, you just need to run the container and everything is installed and configured for you to work.
+If you're a data scientist, XFrames will isolate framework dependencies and their configuration within a single disposable, containerized environment, without compromising on any of the tools you're used to working with (notebooks, dataframes, machine learning and big data frameworks, etc.).
+Once you or someone else creates a single XFrames container, you just need to run the container and everything is installed and configured for you to work.
 Other members of your team create their development environments from the same configuration, so